openstack/api-sig/guidelines/consuming-catalog.rst

 from https://service-types.openstack.org/service-types.json and potentially cache it.
-It is recommended that client libraries handle consumption of the historical data for their users but also allow some mechanism for the user to provide a more up to date verison of the data if necessary.
+It is recommended that client libraries handle consumption of the historical data for their users but also allow some mechanism for the user to provide a more up to date version of the data if necessary.
 See `Consuming Service Types Authority`_ for information on how to fetch the data.

 The basic process is: